-Nothing beats a good old game of fetch, right?
-For most breeds that’s true, but for huskies, the answer is a little different!
-This article explains why your husky might not be willing to play fetch as much as other breeds are.
+For most breeds fetch is an instant winner, but for huskies, the answer is a little different!
+This article explains why your husky might not be willing to play fetch as much as other dogs are.

 Do Huskies Like To Fetch?

-The surprising answer is, well, not really!
-The majority of huskies will be confused and unconvinced when you through the ball for them.
+The simple answer is well, not really!
+The majority of huskies will be confused and unconvinced when you throw the ball for them.
 You can always teach your husky to play and enjoy fetch, but it’s not a game that comes naturally to them.

 Whether they get bored, confused, or give you one of their hilarious “I’m not entertained” looks.
 The last reaction you seem to get from a husky is them actually chasing the ball and bringing it back.

 Why Most Huskies Don’t Like To Play Fetch